6 Common Air Conditioner Smells Explained and How to Solve the Issue

 How to Resolve It

-Check your filter first.
-If you haven’t replaced it within the last three months and can’t see light through it, we recommend replacing it.
-If that doesn’t fix the smell, contact Patterson & Stirling Inc at 814-308-0416.
+Examine your filter first.
+If you haven’t changed it within the last three months and can’t see light through it, we recommend replacing it.
+If that doesn’t solve the issue, reach Patterson & Stirling at 814-308-0416.

 5. Air Conditioner Smells Like Burning Plastic